Christian Liberty Academy: Overview

 CLA is accredited by the Association of Christian Schools International and the National Association of Private Schools.
 By choice, it is not a state accredited school, but despite this, it is a member of the Illinois High School Association.

 History

 Christian Liberty Academy was founded in 1968 in the basement of Prospect Heights, Illinois' Church of Christian Liberty.
 Its first year, about 60 children attended.
 According to the school's official website, the school was founded "as the result of the dissatisfaction of the church with government education and the desire for Christian education."
 The original headmaster was Paul Lindstrom.

-At first, only classes for kindergarten through ninth grade were provided, however, within three years, the school also opened to high school-age students.
+At first, only classes for kindergarten through ninth grade were provided.
+However, within three years, the school also opened to high school-age students.
 The school quickly became too large for its location; in 1985, the school was moved to the former location of Arlington High School.

 A satellite school was established in Wauwatosa, Wisconsin in 1970.
 The first headmaster was John H. Vouga.
 The school moved to larger quarters in Brookfield, Wisconsin in the fall of 1972.
 It ceased operations in 1989.

+In the 1970s, CLA established Christian Liberty Academy Satellite Schools (CLASS), a homeschooling program where the school sent its curriculum materials to homeschooling parents across the United States and the world.
+According to Paul Lindstrom, the number of participating students grew from around 100 in 1976 to 22,000 in 1987.